MKlauck/qcomp2020/scripts/README.md

 - `generate_invocations.py` generates a list of invocations (see below).
 - `generate_result_table.py` generates a table from the execution data (see below).
 - `invocation.py` provides access to the data associated with an invocation.
+- `qcomp_2019_benchmarks.csv` contains the benchmarks for QCOMP 2019
+- `qcomp_2019_generate_invocations.py` generates a list of invocations for the QCOMP 2019 benchmarks.
 - `tool.py` implements methods specific for the tool that is to be benchmarked.
    Users should replace the example implementations in this file with their own one.
 - `utility.py` provides various utility functions.